digital-work-lab/open-source-project/index.md

 <!--
 {: .info }
 > **Info**
-> We are currently updating the contents for the upcoming winter semester (2024/25).
+> We are currently updating the content for the upcoming winter semester (2024/25).
 You can find the dates and times for the sessions in the table below.

 [![Completion Rate](https://img.shields.io/badge/Completion%20Rate-95%25-brightgreen)](https://example.com){: target="_blank"}